moaeedsajid/nbTitanic/pitch/index.md

 ## [1,] 0.52213519 0.4778648
 ## [2,] 0.09721354 0.9027865
 ```
+We have then run a prediction for both Male and female 2nd Class passengers.
+We have then calculated the chance of
+survivability for a Male and Female child situated in 2nd Class.
+This output simply shows that it's unlikely that the male
+child would have survived.

 Using type = raw we get the actual numbers which shows that the male child actually has an almost 50% chance of survival
 and the female around double at over 90%